Shimano Di2 Review

 Shimano Di2 is electronic gear shifting.
 It works on Ultegra components and also the highest spec DuraAce components but not the entry-level Shimano 105 components.

 You remove the need for shifting cables but instead introduce the need for power cables and a battery.
-Every component needs to be linked to the battery for power.
+Every component needs to be linked to one, single battery for power.
 There are many configurations and nuances for different frames and components, thus installation is NOT trivial.
-Other manufacturer systems have wireless connections, which I guess would probably be easier.
+Other manufacturer systems have wireless connections, which I guess would probably be easier to install.

 There are a variety of modes of operation including the ability to auto-shift across both front and rear derailleurs by using just one controller as well as to control your Wahoo/Garmin display from buttons on top of your hoods.